yichifauzi/mc-PackRule-Menus/README.md

 # Data-Pack / Game-Rule Menus

-Makes the titular menus accessible from the pause menu in singleplayer worlds.
+Takes the titular menus from the World-Creation menu, and makes them available from already created singleplayer worlds.
+This provides a more user-friendly alternative to the vanilla `/gamerule` and `/datapack` commands.

+Like those commands, the menus will only be accessible in worlds with cheats/commands enabled.

+Unlike the vanilla `/datapack` command, the Datapack menu from this mod can be used to toggle experimental features!

 ## Word of caution: Datapacks

-Minecraft's own built-in datapacks are not "just" datapacks, and require special handling.
-A warning screen will be shown whenever you attempt to toggle any of these, and give you the option to back out.
+Some types of datapacks require a world restart to fully take effect.
+Whenever possible, the mod will show a warning after toggling one of them, and offer you the option to either back-out, or exit the world gracefully.
+However, some type of packs cannot be detected, and no warning will be displayed for those.

+### Registry Packs
+The new type of packs introduced in MC 1.21.
+Packs that add data to registries (painting variants, etc), **are not detected by the mod**, but still require a world restart to fully take effects.

+Toggling these packs may cause some errors in the log, but those are benign so long as you restart the world immediately afterward.
+This behaviour is no different from using the `/datapack` command.

-### Experimental Feature
+### Experimental Features
-When packs that include experimental features (such as bundles) are toggled, the approriate feature flag will be toggled on the world.
+Packs that include experimental features (such as bundles) are properly detected by the mod.
+Toggling them will also toggle the corresponding feature-flag on the world, and exit the world gracefully.

-However, **unlike regular datapacks, those won't fully take effect until the world is restarted.** After you confirm the changes, the world will immediately exit.

 ### Vanilla Datapack
-The Vanilla datapack can technically be disabled, but the uses cases for this are very marginal.
-Doing so will break worlds most of the times, so you probably don't want to do it.
+The Vanilla datapack can technically be disabled, but you probably don't want to do it.
+Doing so will usually break worlds unless you know exactly what you are doing.
 An additional warning screen will appear when trying to disable this pack.

 If you can't load a world after having disabled the Vanilla datapack, loading it in Safe Mode should be able to restore it.